 Doing so, however, requires manually adjusting your allocation between stock and bond mutual funds/holdings across time.
 This also runs into complications with behavioral finance concerns.

-Vanguard offers a number of target date index funds, but the ones of most interest to this site’s readers (young professionals/millennials) are likely the Vanguard Target Retirement 2050, 2055, and 2060 Funds (VFIFX, VFFVX and VTTSX, respectively).
+Vanguard offers a number of target date index funds, but the ones of most interest to this site’s readers (young adults) are likely the Vanguard Target Retirement 2050, 2055, and 2060 Funds (VFIFX, VFFVX and VTTSX, respectively).
 These funds all offer 0.15% expense ratios when this was written.

 Vanguard keeps its expense ratios low by having passive index ETFs make up the assets held in the target date funds.
 The active component only comes when making the transition from stocks to fixed-income ETF holdings.
 Otherwise, the ETFs held in the funds track various broader market indices.